mecid/mecid.github.io/_posts/2022-06-15-mastering-navigationstack-in-swiftui-navigator-pattern.md

 }
 ```

 We use the new value-based navigation links to route the user through the app.
 Look at how we associate every item on the list with a particular value.
-Keep in mind, value must conform to *Hashable* protocol.
+Keep in mind, **value** must conform to the **Hashable** protocol.
 Next, we define a destination view for a specific value using the *navigationDestination* view modifier.
 In the current example, we have only one type of destination, but you can have as many as you need by applying multiple *navigationDestination* view modifiers.

 ```swift
 struct MasterView2: View {